DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDataGrid/1 Configuration/scrolling/mode.md

     [note]Set the **grouping**.[allowCollapsing](/api-reference/10%20UI%20Widgets/dxDataGrid/1%20Configuration/grouping/allowCollapsing.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/grouping/#allowCollapsing') option to **false** when using infinite scrolling in conjunction with grouping.

 - **Virtual**
-Rows are loaded when they get into the viewport and removed once they leave.
+Rows are loaded when they get into the viewport and removed once they leave it.
 If the rows take time to be loaded and rendered, they display gray boxes.
 [Rendering optimization](/concepts/05%20Widgets/DataGrid/10%20Enhance%20Performance%20on%20Large%20Datasets/030%20Rendering%20Optimization.md '/Documentation/Guide/Widgets/DataGrid/Enhance_Performance_on_Large_Datasets/#Rendering_Optimization') can reduce rendering time and remove gray boxes.
 In this mode, users can move to any page instantly.

 Regardless of the scrolling mode, you can use the **paging**.[pageSize](/api-reference/10%20UI%20Widgets/GridBase/1%20Configuration/paging/pageSize.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/paging/#pageSize') option to specify the number of rows on a page.